-To ensure an asset containing a low impact BCS or an SCI supporting a low impact BCS is afforded equal electronic access controls as the low impact BCS, the SDT added "SCI that supports any part of a low impact BCS" as identified in CIP-002.
+To ensure an asset containing a low impact BCS or an SCI supporting a low impact BCS is afforded equal electronic access controls as the low impact BCS, the SDT added "SCI that supports any part of a low impact BCS".

-Part 3.1(i) To stay in keeping with the systems concept and the exclusion for a discrete list of Cyber Assets, while enabling the use of Virtual Cyber Assets (VCAs), the SDT adjusted the language to refer to communications that are between a low impact BCS and a system(s) outside the asset containing low impact BCS, instead of discrete Cyber Assets outside the assets containing low impact BCS.
-The use of the term system(s) no longer restricts this section to physical Cyber Assets, thereby permitting VCAs as part of the BCS grouping under the modified definition.
+To stay in keeping with the systems concept and the exclusion for a discrete list of Cyber Assets, while enabling the use of Virtual Cyber Assets (VCAs), the SDT adjusted the language to refer to communications that are between a low impact BCS and a Cyber System(s) outside the asset containing low impact BCS, instead of discrete Cyber Assets outside the assets containing low impact BCS.
+The use of the term Cyber System(s) no longer restricts this section to physical Cyber Assets, thereby permitting VCAs as part of the BCS grouping under the modified definition.

-Part 3.1(ii) To ensure only necessary inbound and outbound electronic access is permitted for SCI hosting a low impact BCS just as is required for access control to the low impact BCS, the SDT adjusted the language to include communications that are between SCI that supports any part of a low impact BCS and a system(s) outside the asset(s) containing the SCI that supports any part of a low impact BCS.
+Part 3.1(ii) To ensure only necessary inbound and outbound electronic access is permitted for SCI supporting a low impact BCS just as is required for access control to the low impact BCS, the SDT adjusted the language to include communications that are between SCI that supports any part of a low impact BCS and a system(s) outside the asset(s) containing the SCI that supports any part of a low impact BCS.